erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 I have marked the eggNOG and Pfam parts, that can be used as sources of profiles for finding proteins.
 If the entry had a TIGRFAM, you would find that under "Family and domain databases", just like Pfam.
 (I don't know why eggNOG is under "Phylogenomic databases" and Pfam and TIGRFAM are under "Family and domain databases".)

+### Protein database exercise

+Look up some of the enzymes from the pathway you chose in the [pathway database exercise](#pathway-database-exercise).

 ## Protein profile databases